October 26-30 | 10 am-5 pm EST

 Instructor: Aleah Chapin

-We are thrilled to have Aleah Chapin as an instructor this year and hope that you will take advantage of studying with this amazing artist while she is here in Chattanooga.
+We are thrilled to have Aleah Chapin as an instructor this year and hope that you will take advantage of studying with this amazing artist.
+This is an online class, so you can join us from anywhere!

 CLICK HERE for materials list.